dcmi/dc-srap/docs/srap-profile.md

 The SRAP application profile proposal is intended to be globally applicable.
 Many suggested properties are already in use by related communities.
 There are new properties for e.g. creator and contributor roles, but these have been adopted from MARC 21.
 SRAP draft contains also recommendations for SRAP-related semantic refinements to some existing Dublin Core Terms properties, in order to make them more suitable for use in the description of scholarly resources.

+The terms MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL used in the table below should be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## Domain model

 SRAP has a simple domain model which enumerates the key entities and describes in generic terms how they are related.